apache/kvrocks-website/download/community-packages.md

 ### Debian and its derivatives (e.g. Ubuntu)

-[kvrocks-fpm](https://github.com/RocksLabs/kvrocks-fpm) is maintained by RocksLabs, which generates Debian packages from official releases.
+[kvrocks-fpm](https://github.com/RocksLabs/kvrocks-fpm) is maintained by RocksLabs, which generates Debian packages from official releases via [fpm](https://github.com/jordansissel/fpm).
 Check [releases](https://github.com/RocksLabs/kvrocks-fpm/releases) page in the repository to download.

 Note that binaries included in the generated packages are built in GitHub Actions from official released source.